n=Term Number in Sequence

 Hi everyone and welcome to Mathsux!
 In this post, we’re going to go over arithmetic sequences (otherwise known as arithmetic progression).
 We’ll identify what arithmetic sequences are, break down each part of the arithmetic sequence formula an=a1+(n-1)d, and solve two different types of examples.
 As always if you want more questions, check out the video below and the practice problems at the end of this post.
 Happy calculating! 🙂

 What are Arithmetic Sequences?

 Arithmetic sequences are a sequence of numbers that form a pattern when the same number is either added or subtracted to each successive term.
 Take a look at the example of an arithmetic sequence below:

-Notice we are adding 2 to each term in the sequence above.
+Notice the pattern?
+We are adding the number 2 to each term in the sequence above.
 If the pattern were to continue, the next term of the sequence above would be 10+2 which gives us 12.
 This is an arithmetic sequence!

-In the above sequence it’s easy to see what the next term in the sequence would be, but what happens if we were asked to find the 123rd term?
-That’s where the Arithmetic Sequence Formula comes in!
+In the above sequence, it’s easy for us to identify what the next term in the sequence would be, but what happens if we were asked to find the 123rd term of an arithmetic sequence?
+That’s where the Arithmetic Sequence Formula would come in handy!

 Arithmetic Sequence Formula: